Skip to main content

 Start this free course now.
 Just create an account and sign in.
 Enrol and complete the course for a free statement of participation or digital badge if available.

-4 Providing advice and registering as an adviser
+4 Providing advice and registering as an advisor

-One of the main pieces of legislation is the Immigration and Asylum Act 1999: s.82 defines ‘immigration advice’ as advice relating to a particular individual given in connection with one or more ‘relevant matters’ by a person who knows that they are giving such advice.
+One of the main pieces of legislation is the Immigration and Asylum Act 1999: Section 82 of that act defines ‘immigration advice’ as advice relating to a particular individual given in connection with one or more ‘relevant matters’ by a person who knows that they are giving such advice (You explored the role of legislation and how to find it in Session 1).

 • “immigration advice” means advice which—